wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Installation.md

-# Installation
+# Install the ML-Agents Toolkit
-Set up your system to use the ML-Agents Toolkit to train and evaluate machine-learning agents in Unity projects.
+Set up your system to use the ML-Agents Toolkit to train and run machine-learning agents in Unity projects.

 This process includes installing Unity, configuring Python, and installing the ML-Agents packages.
 Follow the steps in order to ensure compatibility between Unity and the ML-Agents components.